ugurkocmen/UgurKOCMEN/README.md

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=ugurkocmen&label=Profile%20views&color=0e75b6&style=flat" alt="ugurkocmen" /> </p>

+<h3 align="center">About Me</h3>

+<p align="center">Since 2021, I have been working in the field of cyber security and for the last 2 years.
+I am actively involved in the sector.
+I did an internship as an IT staff.
+Including my 1-year process; I am currently working in the cyber security sector.
+My work has been going on for 1 year.
+I am currently working in the field of CTI and SOC.
+I am training to become a SOC Analyst.</p>

 - 🔭 I’m currently working on **Lastguard Cyber Security Technologies**

 - 🌱 I’m currently learning **SIEM, IDS/IPS, Logging**